Paul Haggis’ Lawyers Grill Rape Accuser on ‘Flirtatious Emails’

 Breest is seeking unspecified damages in the civil suit.

-Haggis has long-denied the allegations.
+Haggis has long denied the allegations.
 He maintains the sexual encounter with Breest was consensual.
-His legal team has declined to speak with The Daily Beast on multiple occasions leading up to and during the trial.
+Seth Zuckerman, an attorney representing Haggis, declined to comment as he left court on Friday afternoon.